Patras: Seaport

 The city has always been a sea-trade hub because of its strategic position.
 The port manages more than half of the foreign sea-passenger transportation in Greece, and has excellent car-ferry links with the Ionian islands and the major Adriatic ports of Italy.
 Additionally, a new port was built in the southern section of the city to accommodate the increased traffic and relieve the city centre from port operations.
 In 2011, this port went into operation.
 Ferries to Italy now dock there.

-The port is connected by a number of daily routes to the Ionian islands Kerkyra, Kefallonia and Zakynthos, to the port of Igoumenitsa and to the Italian cities Ancona, Bari, Brindisi, Trieste and Venice.
+The port is connected by a number of daily routes to the Ionian islands Kerkyra, Kefallonia, to the port of Igoumenitsa and to the Italian cities Ancona, Bari, Brindisi, Trieste and Venice.

 Roads

 A newly constructed, 20 km ring road (the Bypass of Patras) was first opened in 2002 in order to alleviate heavy traffic throughout the city.
 A mini ring road (known as the "Mini bypass" of Patras) is now complete (2019), alleviating heavy traffic-related problems in the city centre.
 The mini-bypass is a two lanes mototway bridging the northern city entrance at the Zavlani neighborhood to the eastern entrance at the Aroi, Synora and Upper town (Ano poli) neighborhoods reducing the city centre crossing time to less than 4 minutes drive.

 Two large highways were also constructed, connecting the seacoast and the new port with the Bypass of Patras.
 The first is over the small Diakoniaris river (from Eleftheriou Venizelou street until the Bypass'es exit in Eglykada), while the second consists of two roads, 4 km each, that run in parallel with the Glafkos river entering at the city' s New Port.
 Another project was completed recently, leading to an additional entrance to the downtown area after expanding and widening Kanakari street.
 This work led to a fast, direct connection of the city's mini bypass road with the city centre.

-The highway connection with Athens was recently upgraded to a 220km closed highway (Olympia odos), with a speed limit of 130km/hour, reducing the transit time to 1 hour and 45 minutes.
-The highway was connected to the Large bypass highway and is expected to extend all the way to Pyrgos by the end of 2023.
-Patras will also be the central hub of the Ionia Odos highway, intended to bridge western Greece from Kalamata to Ioannina and the Kakavia border station.
+The highway connection with Athens was recently upgraded to a 220 km closed motorway (Olympia Odos), with a speed limit of 130 km/hour, reducing the transit time to 1 hour and 45 minutes.
+The motorway was connected to the Large bypass highway and was extended all the way to Pyrgos in July 2025.
+Patras will eventually be a central hub of the A5 and A8 motorways, intended to bridge western Greece from Kalamata to Ioannina and the Kakavia border station.
 The Rio-Antirio bridge is north of the city and links the Peloponnese to mainland Greece.
 It was completed in August 2004.

 Additional work was recently announced to begin in 2023 in order to connect via highway the Rion Antirrion bridge with Nafpaktos, Itea, Amfissa and Lamia.
 This project is expected to reduce the trip to Lamia to 90 minutes and its completion is expexted in 2025.

 Patras is bypassed by the Olympia Odos (A8) motorway, which is also part of the E55 route that crosses the Rio-Antirio Bridge, dominating the sealine across the Gulf of Corinth.